7 e-commerce marketing tips for growing your business

 💰 Fee structure.
 Research the costs of selling on each platform.
 Are there listing, commission, or referral fees?
 Also, consider other expenses for using the platform, such as inventory costs.

 💪 Marketplace support.
-Many marketplaces offer support to sellers, whether with PPC advertising or other marketing tools.
+Many marketplaces offer support to sellers, whether with Amazon PPC advertising or other marketing tools.

 📖 Rules and regulations.
 Know the rules of the platform.
 As a third-party seller, you have less flexibility and control of your storefront, making it more difficult to build brand awareness.